Share this...

 Very slight difference from the English version but definitely a noticeable one.
 When you say the two letters side by side it sounds like the French version sort of hops over the top of the English and I believe you can feel it coming from top of your mouth.

-So there are a few of my thoughts on the vowel sounds you will be using very frequently during you time learning French in France.
+So there are a few of my thoughts on the vowel sounds you will be using very frequently during your time learning French in France.
 The are some others that mainly come from combinations of the sounds that I will discuss in another article but these are the most common and they will pop up on your French immersion course a lot.
 You will be using muscles in your mouth and vocal chords that you haven’t before so it will take some time to get them agile.
 If you are taking the DELF or DALF French exam it’s really important to nail these and for any intensive French course having a good command over them will really loosen you up and give you flexibility and fluidity.
 Happy learning!